pieaerts/pieaerts/_masterclasses/kenya-photography-expedition-january-2023.md

 _Day 6 – 10_

 After spending 5 days in the Chyulu Hills we shift our focus to Big Cats!
 Because you just arrived in one of the Masai Mara's most abundant conservancies, Naboisho Conservancy.
 It’s one of the most densely populated wildlife conservancies in all of Kenya and therefore literally dotted with wildlife, everywhere you look.
 Another big added benefit of this area is the feeling of exclusivity and intimacy due to the limited number of visitors allowed.
 Once again, it will be mostly us and the animals.
-We spend 4 nights in Mara Nyika Camp, run by Great Plains.
+We will spend 4 nights in Mara Nyika Camp, run by Great Plains, an amazing intimate tented camp in the middle of the action.
 We will spend full mornings and afternoons in the field and only get back to camp for lunch and a short rest.
-I will show you some of my most favorite secret spots and we will spend time with some of the most impressive leopards, cheetahs and lions of the Mara.
+I will show you some of my most favorite secret spots and we will spend time with some of the most impressive leopards, cheetahs and lions of the Masai Mara.

 ![](/uploads/slide_talisman_211.jpg)